Dominant weight multiplicities in hybrid characters of Bn, Cn, F4, G2: Introduction

 Motivation to study properties of characters of irreducible representations of simple Lie groups was justified by their fundamental importance for the representation theory \cite{B,S}.
 Subsequently one may find the motivation in other properties of the characters, such as the possibility to discretize them uniformly for simple Lie groups of all types and ranks \cite{MP84,MP87} and, more generally, the duality between the representation theory and the conjugacy classes of elements of finite order \cite{MP84,MP87} in compact simple Lie groups.

+In this paper we consider the `hybrid' characters which are defined for simple Lie groups with two lengths of simple roots, that is the groups of types $B_n$, $C_n$, $G_2$, and $F_4$.
+The hybrid characters are character-like functions.
+Although no related algebraic structure resembling the simple Lie groups can be attached to them.
+Nevertheless their existence carries valuable properties that in the long run will undoubtedly find their exploitation.
+Let us single out the following ones:

-Consequently one can discretize a vast class of orthogonal special functions and polynomials related to characters.
-With a twist of familiar definition of degree of multivariable polynomial, their nodes and the cubature formulas appear naturally and are optimal (called Gaussian) in their efficiency \cite{MMotP1, Sz, Xu}.
+$\bullet$ New vast class of special functions and polynomials related to characters can be discretized.
+With a twist of familiar definition of degree of multivariable polynomial, their nodes and the cubature formulas appear naturally and are optimal (called Gaussian) in their efficiency \cite{X95,MMotP1,MP11}.

+$\bullet$ New families of special functions that are orthogonal on sets of lattice points of any density in $F_M$, and thus can be used for new type of Fourier expansions of digital data on $F_M$.

+The characters and $C$-functions, that are invariant with respect to the Weyl group $W$ of the underlying semisimple Lie group. as well as the $S$-functions that are skew invariant with respect to $W$, and the $S^S$- and $S^C$-functions that are half invariant and half skew invariant with respect to $W$, are related also to systems of orthogonal polynomials.
+The simplest example are the Chebysheff polynomials of the first and second kind in one variable.
+On the side of greater generality related to characters and hybrid characters are the Macdonald and Jacobi polynomials \cite{Mac}.
+However as often is the case, more restricted systems may have useful properties that are not available in the most general case.

+Similarly as characters of finite irreducible representations can be expressed as finite sums of Weyl group invariant functions (`orbit functions of type $C$'), also the hybrid characters can be written in the the similar way.
+In the case of characters the coefficients of such sums are the all important dominant weight multiplicities \cite{BMP, Freud, MP11}.
+In case of hybrid characters, the coefficients are for the first time determined here.

 Corresponding Fourier transforms of digital data are yet to be exploited.
 The hybrid characters of this paper lead to new classes of special functions that are orthogonal on lattices of all dimensions and symmetry types.
 For that to be used, one needs the dominant weight multiplicities of the hybrid characters for every representation that comes into considerations.